GregoireHebert/tamagotchi/README.md

 ## Play

-Clone this project and run
+Clone this project and run:

 ```shell
 $ composer install